bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/02_Supercomputers/01_Executing.rst

         Command line arguments to pass to the application.
 Can be empty.

 ..
 TIP::
-    For further information about applications scheduling
+    For further information about applications scheduling refer to :ref:`Sections/03_Execution_Environments/06_Schedulers:Schedulers`.
-    :ref:`Sections/03_Execution_Environments/06_Schedulers:Schedulers`.

 ..
 ATTENTION::